alexandrelutt/project-time-series/README.md

-# Main repo for the Generative Classifiers PGM Project
+# Main repo for the Time Series Project

 ## Setup requirements